 Featuring carousels, in-play betting, live ticketing, and an easy connection between sportsbook, casino, and daily fantasy sports, DraftKings is our choice as Pennsylvania’s best online sportsbook.

-The sign-up and deposit bonuses are big, and the sports and wagering options are even bigger.
+The sign-up and deposit bonuses at this online sports betting PA site are big, and the sports and wagering options are even bigger.
 They also have one of the best customer service departments in the industry.
 Immediate withdrawals via bank transfer are also a very nice feature.

 Retail Sportsbook Partner: Valley Forge Casino and Sportsbook